 To view or edit the parameters of an artifact, choose the artifact in the Selected Artifacts blade: The parameters appear in the Lab VM / Configure settings blade.
 Make any changes you want and then choose Create.

 To changes the execution order of the artifacts, drag and drop the artifact items in the Selected Artifacts blade to create the order you want.

-![AZURE.NOTE] Remember to choose Create on the Lab VM blade to create the virtual machine.
+Note: Note: Remember to choose Create on the Lab VM blade to create the virtual machine.

 Connect to a virtual machine

 To connect to a virtual machine in a lab: